 This course, taken during the Spring of my second year, marked the switch of our curriculum from theoretical to practical.
-It focused on understanding building codes and how buildings were constructed.
+It focused on understanding building codes and how buildings are constructed.
 Below are my drawing sets from our three projects.
 All drawings were completed individually and all were modeled and line weighted in Rhino, with minimal post processing done in Adobe Illustrator.

 For the first project, we were given a 2D section and had to extrude it into a three dimensional axonometric drawing.
 We had to research the different items in the section to see how they are typically assembled, and model them as such.
 The first drawing is a fully assembled axon and the second is slightly exploded to reveal more hidden components.